WELCOME TO OAPABA

 Each Pipeline event will be held at Miller Nash Graham & Dunn LLP, 111 SW Fifth Ave., Suite 3400, 12:00 – 1:00 p.m.
 Most Pipeline lunches are limited to OAPABA members for $10 to cover the cost of lunch.
+Non-members are $15.
 Please sign up online here (please sign up at least two days before the scheduled lunch so that OAPABA can have an accurate lunch count).
-Please note the road to the bench is now full.
-Please consider signing up for other pipelines.
-Thank you.
+Thank you to all our attendees!

 Enjoy litigation and trial work?
 Whether you are a newer lawyer wanting to learn more about a judicial career path or a senior lawyer thinking about putting your name in for the next opening, this is the panel for you.
 Come spend your lunch hour hearing from our esteemed panelists who have taken different “roads” to their current judicial office: